Will Hike For Salami

 It’s been a decade since that day, and I finally have an answer for what happened that morning.

-It felt like my consciousness was stuck down a dark hallway in a haunted Victorian house, trying to crawl back into my body.
-Sometimes I could make it.
-Sometimes I couldn’t.
+Because it feels like my consciousness is stuck down a dark hallway in a haunted Victorian house, while my body is motionless at the end and I can barely see it’s silhouette in the dim light.
+I have to army crawl my consciousness all the way down the dark hall way to request my body comply.
+Sometimes it does, sometimes it doesn’t.
 Either way, the doctors would give me the side eye, click their pens, and underline “PTSD” on my chart.

-Yes, I am a psychiatric little bean.
-BUT ALSO I have a nervous system that reboots like Windows 98 during a power surge.
+And look, yes, I am a psychiatric little bean.
+BUT ALSO I have a nervous system that reboots like Windows 98 forcing yet another update at the most inconvenient time.

-Now I’m in my thirties.
-I use a cane.
-I’m not allowed to drive.
-I bathe on rare days and work from home because I collapse without warning.
-After hundreds of appointments, tests, and scans…
+Now I’m in my thirties, I use a cane, I’m not allowed to drive, I bathe on rare days and work from home because I collapse without warning, barely able to leave the house… and after hundreds of appointments, tests, and scans…

 Postural Orthostatic Tachycardia Syndrome.